McPherson College: Academics

 Academic Community Essentials (known as ACE) is the name of McPherson's First Year Experience program.
 Freshmen must enroll in the course in both the fall and spring semesters of their first year.
-The course goal is that "Students will show that they have learned about college life, create a degree plan, and practice good study skills, critical thinking, and conflict resolution.
+The goals for the course are for students to learn about college life, create a degree plan, and practice good study skills, critical thinking, and conflict resolution.

 Sophomores must enroll in one semester of Sophomore Seminar.
-The course goal is that "Students will complete a service project, develop a career plan, and show that they have explored internship options."
+The course goals for sophomores include completing a service project, developing a career plan, and exploring internship options.

 Automotive Restoration Technology

 McPherson College offers the only four-year Bachelor of Science degree in Automotive Restoration Technology in the United States.
 The program focuses on the complete restoration of valuable, classic, and antique automobiles built from 1886 to 1970.

 The restoration technical disciplines include research, documentation, automotive history, historical design, technical drawing and CAD, metal shaping, welding, body and paint, engine rebuilding, machining, applied diagnostics, chassis rebuilding, drivetrain rebuilding, final assembly, electricity and electronics, technical woodworking, materials engineering, foundry, and trim and upholstery.